Best budget destinations for 2013. Hotel rates in Ko Phi Phi, Thailand, have dropped by 27 percent.

 As promised, I have a listing of my top 20 favorite travel websites (in no particular order).
+I’m still working on my eBook “70 Vacations in 7 Months“.
+The project has consumed most of my time of late.
 Wandering Earl.
 Budget Travel - Frugal Traveler Blog.
 Hunting for the Best Carry-On Bag By SETH KUGEL In desperate need of a replacement for his aging, beat-up carry-on, the Frugal Traveler wheels, lifts and zips candidates until he finds a worthy successor.

 April 16, 2014, Wednesday A 10-Month Family Trip Around the World The Maurers have been everywhere from Asia to Africa on their adventure, sticking to a $150-a-day budget along the way.
 April 8, 2014, Tuesday.
 Frommer's Travel Guides: The Best Trips Start Here!